Is the darkness and cold of winter getting you down?

-This year I decided to spend the winter in British Columbia, my first full Canadian winter in over 25 years (I grew up in Canada).
-Since being here I’m acutely aware of the dryness, cold and roughness of the winter climate that can wreak havoc on my immune system.
-I’m using my knowledge of Ayurvedic practices to help me keep my inner fire (digestion, cellular intelligence and immunity) strong so that I stay healthy and bright.
-Most importantly, so I get to ski a lot 🙂
+The dryness, cold and roughness of the winter climate can wreak havoc on your immune system.
+Here are Ayurvedic practices to help you keep your inner fire (digestion, cellular intelligence and immunity) strong so that you stay healthy and bright.

 You may find some of them kinda weird, but they really work.
 Try them for yourself and experience your healthiest winter yet.

 When your nasal passages are dry and cracked they can become more susceptible to viruses.
 Hydrated and supple nasal passages do a good job of being a barrier between you and the outside world.
 Administering herbal infused oil inside your nasal passages is part of an Ayurvedic routine that supports your sinuses, helps you breathe more freely, and promotes clarity in your mind.

 Nasya is the Sanskrit word for nose.
 I’ve been using nasya oil as part of my daily routine for over a decade.
 Typically, when I’m in a more humid climate I put a few drops on my pinky finger and rub it into my nose one nostril at a time.
 Those of you who have coached with me are familiar with this technique!

 Since being in a much drier climate, I’ve been administering nasya by laying on my back with my head back and dropping 2 – 3 drops directly into each nostril.
 With both techniques you want to breathe deeply so that the oil goes up your nasal passages.
 You can also rub along your sinuses to help it absorb.

 My favorite nasya oil is Super Nasya Supreme available through the Ayurvedic Institute.